gaphor/gaphor/docs/coffee_machine_concept.md

 the person who orders and receives the coffee.

 The ants need more of your help to rename the Feature Domain diagram and update it so that it matches the one above.
+Make sure that "Profile: SysML" is selected in the top-left corner of the Gaphor user interface.
+The names of the blocks can be changed directly in the diagram, but the name of the bdd can only be changed in the Model Browser.
+In the Structure package, right-click on the Blocks with the B symbol and rename them from the context menu.
+Also remember that you can use [auto-layout](first_model.md#adding-relations) to align and distribute all elements.

 The domain diagram provides a high-level view of the coffee shop domain and the key concepts and relationships involved in it.
 It can be a useful tool for